NyanHelsing/nyanhelsing.github.io/workflow.md

 The fact every state change is on the ticket creates a lot of noise on the ticket which makes it more difficult to undersatnd the history of the ticket and what the current status is.
 The fact that it's sequential means only one task can be in progress at a time for a given ticket.
+For example; to notice that there were two QA sessions, the forst one idetified bugs and failed the ticket, and then a second session once the bugs were fixed which passed; would have to be determined by carefully analysing the history of state changes for this ticket.

 ```mermaid
 sequenceDiagram